meaningfy-ws/diff-query-generator/tests/test_data/rdfs/epo/README.md

 - **old:** `ePO_sample-4.0.0.orig.ttl`
 - **new:** `ePO_sample-4.0.0.upd.ttl`

+The **new** file is a _combined_ OWL and SHACL file that contains also embedded SHACL data, for testing retrieval of certain constraint information for added resources, such as the domain, range and cardinality, which would otherwise not be supported/available in the OWL-core profile.

 The following are changes comparing **old** to **new**, where _redundant_ refers to redundant appearances in the existing diff'ing/reporting, and _not captured_ to the non-appearance thereof, due to one reason or another, that may